DB-FGA-Net: Dual Backbone Frequency Gated Attention Network for Multi-Class Brain Tumor Classification with Grad-CAM Interpretability: Conclusion

 \section{Conclusion}

 In this paper, we presented DB-FGA-Net, a dual-backbone network that integrates VGG16 and Xception with a Frequency-Gated Attention (FGA) mechanism for brain tumor classification in MRI images.
 By combining fine-grained spatial features with complementary frequency-domain cues, the proposed model enhances discriminative power across classes.
-Experimental evaluation on the 7K-DS benchmark demonstrated that DB-FGA-Net achieves state-of-the-art performance, with an accuracy of 99.24\% in the 4-class setting, 98.68\% in the 3-class setting, and 99.85\% in the 2-class setting.
+Experimental evaluation on the 7K-DS benchmark demonstrated that DB-FGA-Net achieves strong and consistent performance across multiple datasets, with an accuracy of 99.24\% in the 4-class setting, 98.68\% in the 3-class setting, and 99.85\% in the 2-class setting.
 Cross-dataset testing on the independent 3K-DS dataset further confirmed the model’s generalization ability, though some degradation under domain shifts was observed.
-Grad-CAM visualizations highlighted tumor regions and boundaries, providing interpretability and supporting clinical trust in the model’s predictions.

-To bridge the gap between research and clinical application, we also developed a graphical user interface (GUI) that enables real-time classification and visualization of tumor locations via Grad-CAM overlays.
-This interface demonstrates the practicality of deploying DB-FGA-Net as a decision-support tool for radiologists and clinicians.

-Future work will focus on addressing domain-shift sensitivity, validating the model on larger multi-center datasets, and optimizing computational efficiency for real-time deployment in clinical workflows.
+Grad-CAM visualizations highlighted tumor regions and boundaries, providing interpretability and supporting clinical trust in the model’s predictions. \\ To bridge the gap between research and clinical application, we also developed a graphical user interface (GUI) that enables real-time classification and visualization of tumor locations via Grad-CAM overlays.
+This interface demonstrates the practicality of deploying DB-FGA-Net as a decision-support tool for radiologists and clinicians. \\ Future work will focus on addressing domain-shift sensitivity, validating the model on larger multi-center datasets, and optimizing computational efficiency for real-time deployment in clinical workflows.
 These steps will be critical for ensuring robust, scalable, and reliable clinical translation of the proposed framework.